 After 25 seasons - [still] Aston Villa."

 The club's successes continued, though spasmodically, but even when not winning trophies the club has been a foremost challenger for major honours during nearly all of the competitive history of the game - since before professional football was legalised (1885) in fact.
-Aston Villa is statistically among the top-6 English clubs since the start of the Premier League in 1992, and has provided more players to the England team than any other club, the first being in 1882.
+Aston Villa is statistically among the top English clubs since the start of the Premier League in 1992, and until very recently had provided more players to the England team than any other club, the first being in 1882.

 The club's ground, Villa Park